wizmik12/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am PhD researcher (2022 to present) working in the [Visual Information Processing Group](https://decsai.ugr.es/vip/index.html) of  University of Granada (UGR).
+I am Postdoctoral researcher working at the [CVBLab](https://www.cvblab.webs.upv.es/) of   Polytechnic University of Valencia (UPV).
 My main research lines are weakly supervised learning, Gaussian Processes and medical imaging.
 I finished my PhD in July of 2022.
 My thesis was about weakly supervised learning with Gaussian Processes applied to medical images.
-Now, my main focus is on crowdsourcing for digital pathology.
-The PI of my research group is [Rafael Molina Soriano](https://decsai.ugr.es/~rms/).
+Now, my main focus is on crowdsourcing, explainability and uncertainty quantification for medical images.
+The PI of my research group is [Valery Naranjo](https://scholar.google.com/citations?user=jk4XsG0AAAAJ&hl=en).
+I am very committed to science comunication.